shopware/docs/guides/plugins/apps/starter/product-translator.md

     ```
 {% endcode %}

-Note that the hash of the original description gets saved as a value in the
+Note the hash of the original description gets saved as a value in the
-custom fields of the product entity, this is possible without any further config
-due to the fact that al custom fields are schema-less.
+custom fields of the product entity.
+This is possible without any further config since all custom fields are schema-less.

 ## Install the App

-In this last step, we're going to install the app using the Shopware CLI tools.
+In this last step, we will install the app using the Shopware CLI tools.

 {% hint style="info" %}
 If this is your first time using the Shopware CLI, you have to [install](https://sw-cli.fos.gg/install/) it first.
 Next, configure it using the `shopware-cli project config init` command.